xyphro/I3CBlaster/README.md

 # Upcoming changes...

 A level translator board is designed and ordered - after successful testing I'll release it!
 The first one is for Seeds Xiao RP2040 board, but a variant for Raspberry Pico board is planned too.
 The board will support 1.2V to 3.3V (NOMinal) IO voltages and has a special mechanism implemented to boost edges.
-The market does right now hot have level translators available which cover higher voltages of 3.3V.
+The market does right now not have level translators with edge shaping available which cover also higher voltages of 3.3V.

 ![](https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/level_translator_board.png)